do-your-own-devops-workshop/agoda-ci-workshop-2022/README.md

-# Agoda CI Workshop 2022
+# Agoda CI Workshop 2022 poom

 This example is a part of "Do your own DevOps workshop" by Tech@agoda.